 2. New Festivals in Eastern Europe

-Even as some music festivals are marking 70, 75 or 90 years in business, new ones are cropping up.
+While some festivals are marking 70, 75 or 90 years in business, new ones are also cropping up.
 Riga, Latvia will host the inaugural Jurmala Music Festival, a four-weekend event in July and August 2019 helmed by the Bavarian Radio Symphony Orchestra and featuring stars like pianist Yuja Wang, tenor Joseph Calleja and violinist Vadim Repin.
 It is directed by Martin Engstroem and Miguel Estaban, who are currently co-directors of the Verbier Festival.

 Further east, the town of Tsinandali, Georgia will host the first Tsinandali Festival (Sept.
 8-22), an event also co-founded by Engstroem.
-The starry lineup includes violinists Lisa Batiashvilli and Renaud Capuçon, pianist András Schiff, mandolinist Avi Avital and baritone Thomas Hampson.
+The starry lineup includes violinists Lisa Batiashvilli and Renaud Capuçon, pianists Wang and András Schiff, mandolinist Avi Avital and baritone Thomas Hampson.

 3. The Touring Circuit Shifts Gears

-Orchestra touring in North America usually fits a preset pattern: Ensembles pack up during the fall or winter months and make a few stops along the coasts, with the occasional visit to Chicago, Ann Arbor or Montreal.
-The London Symphony Orchestra breaks this mold with a summertime debut at the Music Academy of the West (July 12-14), as part of a three-season residence at the festival/training academy.
+Orchestra touring in North America usually fits a preset pattern: Ensembles pack up during the fall or winter months and hit the U.S. coasts, with the occasional visit to Chicago, Ann Arbor or Montreal.
+The London Symphony Orchestra breaks this mold with a summertime debut at Santa Barbara’s Music Academy of the West (July 12-14), as part of a three-season residence at the festival/training academy.

 Meanwhile, the Chamber Orchestra Vienna-Berlin, an ensemble comprised of members from the Berlin and Vienna Philharmonic Orchestras, makes its North American debut at the Bravo!
 Vail festival in Vail, CO, with Anne-Sophie Mutter performing all five of Mozart’s Violin Concertos.